jwaliszko/ExpressiveAnnotations/README.md

 #####<a id="traps">Traps</a>

-Attention is needed when coping with `null` because of discrepancies between C# and JavaScript, e.g.
+Attention needed when dealing with `null` - there are discrepancies between C# and JavaScript, e.g.

 * `null + "text"` - in C# `"text"`, in JS `"nulltext"`,
 * `2 * null`      - in C# `null`  , in JS `0`,